 We will also consider applicants with appropriate or accredited experience within an embryological laboratory.

-You should be employed in a laboratory practising clinical embryology and with an employer who supports you in allowing free time for study.
+You should be employed in a laboratory practising clinical embryology and with an employer who supports you in allowing time for study.

 You must also have access to email and the internet.